Monday, December 31, 2018

 "According to John Young, theologian and philosopher, “Protestants reject transubstantiation, and so do many Catholic scholars.
 The average Catholic is vague concerning the nature of the Eucharistic presence of Christ, and one can sympathize with him, in view of the lack of clear teaching about the Most Blessed Sacrament."
 He further asserts, “The basic objection to the Catholic doctrine of the Real Presence is not that it is against Scripture, but that it is against reason.”
 Theologian and professor at Virginia Seminary, Charles P. Price similarly believes that “most Catholics, without realizing it or perhaps considering it, actually believe in Consubstantiation,” as did Luther, and even a Catholic would be hard-pressed to refute the allegation."

 Is not the dogma of the Mass essential to Roman Catholicism?
 Indeed it is.
 Yet, the above excerpt plainly tells us that a significant number of Roman Catholics do not agree with official church teaching on this issue.
 Consequently, claims of unity existing within the Roman Catholic Church have been greatly inflated.
 Should we conclude from this that the Magisterium needs an infallible interpreter in order for it to make sense to us?
-The root cause of this rejection of Catholic teaching by Catholics themselves is not the biggest issue here.
-Division over transubstantiation exists in many parts of the Western world.
+The root cause of this rejection of Catholic teaching by Catholics themselves is not the point of emphasis here.
+It is enough that division over transubstantiation exists among Catholics in many parts of the Western world.

 ''the validity of the Divine guarantee is independent of the fallible arguments upon which a definitive decision may be based, and of the possibly unworthy human motives that in cases of strife may appear to have influenced the result.
 It is the definitive result itself, and it alone, that is guaranteed to be infallible, not the preliminary stages by which it is reached.